 F.12A.10.
 State Resource Centers.
 SRCs provide intensive intermediate care facility services for individuals with intellectual disabilities.
 SRCs are included in coverage by the Contractor.
 The Contractor shall administer and manage coverage of the SRCs consistent with the following:

-All admissions to SRCs shall be consistent with the requirements of the Conner Consent Decree and Iowa Code § 222.13.
+All admissions to SRCs shall be consistent with the requirements of any and all applicable Consent Decrees and Iowa Code § 222.13.

 Application to the SRC for care, treatment, or evaluation by an SRC shall only be made through Contractor’s LTSS Manager.